pha4ge/pipeline-resources/docs/hiv-bioinfo-solutions.md

 Drug Target Identification: Understanding the genome aids in identifying potential drug targets, such as the Protease, Reverse Transcriptase, and Integrase enzymes.
 Bioinformatics tools predict inhibitors for these targets.

 Drug Resistance Prediction: Analysing genomic sequences helps predict drug resistance mutations, informing clinicians about the efficacy of personalised highly active antiretroviral therapies (HAART).The treatment success of HIV infection is affected by development of viral drug resistance, thereby, complicating clinicians choice of selecting the right drugs for patients' treatment.
-This challenge has led to the development  of various bioinformatics software tools and databases for predicting drug resistance, and responses to combination therapy from viral genotypes [23](https://www.zotero.org/google-docs/?MPxock).
+This challenge has led to the development  of various bioinformatics software tools and databases for predicting drug resistance, and responses to combination therapy from viral genotypes.<sup>5</sup>

 Phylogenetics